What is God?

 Trinitarian Logic

+Monotheism with three “persons” is a lot like monogamy with three wives.
 Trinitarian logic would let you claim that although you are married to three different women you have only one wife and are a firm believer in monogamy.
-Monotheism with three “persons” is like monogamy with three wives.
 We say polygamy is not monogamy and the trinity is not monotheism.
 Simply claiming you believe in monotheism doesn’t make it true.
 Once you gut words of their meanings you can say anything you like no matter how absurd or illogical it might be.
 This dear friend is what we are faced with when we consider the most hallowed of all our religious traditions, the trinity.

 A More Biblical Approach